morrislaptop/looped/docs/container.md

         }
     }

 In this example, the `UserController` needs to retrieve users from a data source.
 So, we will **inject** a service that is able to retrieve users.
-In this context, our `UserRepository` most likely uses [Eloquent](/docs/{{version}}/eloquent) to retrieve user information from the database.
+In this context, our `UserRepository` most likely uses [Eloquent](/eloquent) to retrieve user information from the database.
 However, since the repository is injected, we are able to easily swap it out with another implementation.
 We are also able to easily "mock", or create a dummy implementation of the `UserRepository` when testing our application.

 A deep understanding of the Laravel service container is essential to building a powerful, large application, as well as for contributing to the Laravel core itself.

-<a name="binding"></a>
 ## Binding

-<a name="binding-basics"></a>
 ### Binding Basics

-Almost all of your service container bindings will be registered within [service providers](/docs/{{version}}/providers), so most of these examples will demonstrate using the container in that context.
+Almost all of your service container bindings will be registered within [service providers](/providers), so most of these examples will demonstrate using the container in that context.

 > {tip} There is no need to bind classes into the container if they do not depend on any interfaces.
 The container does not need to be instructed on how to build these objects, since it can automatically resolve these objects using reflection.